Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicare eligibility starts at age 65.
 Your initial window to enroll is the seven-month period that begins three months before the month of your 65th birthday and ends three months after it.
 Seniors are generally advised to sign up on time to avoid penalties that could prove quite costly over the course of retirement.

-Specifically, if you fail to sign up for Medicare on time, you’ll risk a 10 percent surcharge on your Medicare Part B premiums for each year-long period you go without coverage upon being eligible.
+Specifically, if you fail to sign up for Medicare on time, you’ll risk a 10% surcharge on your Medicare Part B premiums for each year-long period you go without coverage upon being eligible.
 (Since Medicare Part A is usually free, a late enrollment penalty doesn’t apply for most people.)
 If you’re still working at age 65, however, a different set of rules applies.

 Time to sign up for Medicare?